 A: See Section IV of a Funding Opportunity Announcement for the form and the instructions.
 Forms and instructions for completing them are available for download at http://grants.nih.gov/grants/forms.htm.

 Q: Will NLM review a draft of my project plan?

-A: Time permitting, an NLM grant program officer will review an abstract, outline or concept paper, and give general advice about features of a successful application.
+A: Time permitting, an NLM grant program officer will review an abstract, outline or concept paper to help assess the responsiveness of a proposed project to the mission of NLM, and give general advice about features of a successful application.
 Such review should be requested well in advance of the grant deadline.
 Each grant program description provides contact information for the program officer who can answer your questions.

 Q: Can I use grant money to reimburse purchases made before the grant was awarded if they are grant-related?

 A: Grant funds can be used to cover grant-related expenditures made up to 90 days before an award was issued.
 However, if your grant is not awarded, you are responsible for these expenditures.
-Questions about financial aspects of your application should be directed to NLM Grants Management staff.
+Questions about financial aspects of your application should be directed to your sponsored business official or NLM Grants Management staff.

 Q: Are there budget caps or ceilings for different kinds of grants?

 A: Each NLM grant program description describes the budget restrictions that apply.
+This information can be found in Section II of the Funding Opportunity Announcement (FOA).
 If you submit an application whose budget is above the recommended guideline, there is no assurance that you will receive the amount you request.
 Budget requests in excess of $500,000 per year will not be accepted without prior approval by the head of NLM’s Extramural Programs Division.
 For details, see http://grants.nih.gov/grants/guide/notice-files/NOT-OD-02-004.html.